activisthandbook/articles/donate.md

 We need a billion activists to speak up and fight against injustice.
 With your help, we can train those who want to make a change.
 Your donation can make the difference.
 We appreciate any contribution, no matter how small.

+<script src="https://donorbox.org/widget.js" paypalExpress="false"></script><iframe src="https://donorbox.org/embed/activisthandbook" name="donorbox" allowpaymentrequest="allowpaymentrequest" seamless="seamless" frameborder="0" scrolling="no" height="900px" width="100%" style="max-width: 500px; min-width: 250px; max-height:none!important"></iframe>

+# Other options
+If you donate using the form above, we pay a small transaction fee to Donorbox and our payment provider.
+By donating using the methods below, we get to keep all of your donated money.

-# Donate once
+## Donate once

 Make a one-off contribution:

 👉 [**bunq.me/activisthandbook**](http://bunq.me/activisthandbook)

-# Recurring donation
+## Recurring donation

 If you would like to donate to the Activist Handbook Foundation on a recurring basis, set up a scheduled transfer in your banking account: